sebastiendelestret/Chess/README.md

 Further information :
-Add the SDL include/lib
-Add the dependencies SDL2.lib and SDL2main.lib
+Add the SDL include/lib and the dependencies (SDL2.lib and SDL2main.lib)